ryuhokataoka/ryuhokataoka.github.io/_pages/cv.md

 Service and leadership
 ======
-* JpGU Space Weather and Space Climate session convener from 2015
+* JpGU Space Weather and Space Climate session convener since 2015
-* ISSI workshop about auroral physics in 2018 (dozen review papers)
+* ISSI workshop convener of auroral physics in 2018
+* PI of AuroraX project (2022-2027)
-* Currently PIs for AuroraX project and AI emulator project
+* PI of AI emulator project (2024-2027)